drbh/hotpot-db/README.md

 ## Recipe

 hotpot-db is made from few, but time tasted ingredients.
-It is a new approach on an old dish.
+It is a new approach to an old dish.

-**Ingredeients**
+**Ingredients**
 1. 1 cup, `SQLite 3.30.1`
 2. 2 tablespoons, `Rust`
 3. A pinch, `JSON serde`